Can You Charge an EV From a NEMA 14-30 Dryer Outlet in Canada?

 • the EV charger can limit current to the correct level

-• the outlet is not damaged, loose, discolored, or overheating
+• the outlet is not damaged, loose, discolored, buzzing, or overheating

 For many drivers, 24A Level 2 charging can recover normal daily driving overnight.